A list of characters introduced in God Eater 3. Warning, several unmarked spoilers below.

 - Reasonable Authority Figure: Many at Gleipnir simply see AGEs as expendable tools.
 While Gadolin is also among them, he's also willing to negotiate with the Hounds and even comply with some of their requests so long they in turn do favors for Gleipnir such as doing missions for them.

 - Retired Badass: He was a former God Eater himself.
+At the end of the main story, he resigns from his position as Governor General.

 - Well-Intentioned Extremist: As callous as his desire to sacrifice the AGEs and Phym for his plan to use Odin is, all of it's done for the sake of humanity's future.